archiloque/tyrano_dsl/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/archiloque/tyrano_dsl.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).